 Aunty’s Beach House is divided into sections.
 One half is dedicated to younger children.
 Here there are stories with counselors, a fun Disney themed dress up corner, game tables, outside play sets, and much more to keep little Disney fans occupied.

 |Disney Dress Up Corner|

 On select mornings, Aunty’s Beach House offers Aloha!
 Disney Jr. and Play Date at Aunty’s Beach House for Disney babies and their families.
 We checked out Aloha!
 Disney Jr. on our first morning of vacation and had a wonderful tour of the beach house.
 Disney Baby was able to play and dress up and then head outside for some dancing and games.
 He had a great time and everyone was really excited when Mickey showed up to dance with us.

 |Playing with Mickey at Aloha!
 Disney Jr.|

 There really is so much to do at Aunty’s Beach House…we had to MAKE the Disney Brothers spend time with us!

+This is only the beginning of what Aulani has to offer for kids.
+There are separate areas and activities for teens and tweens too.
 Guess we’ll just have to plan another trip when the Disney Brothers are a little older so we can check this part out too!

 Don’t be afraid to take the kids on a vacation like this.
 It was a great experience and there was plenty to keep them busy.